Althaf2007/HALF_ADDER_SUBTRACTOR/README.md

 **Program:**
-Program to design a half adder and full adder circuit and verify its truth table in quartus using Verilog programming. module Halfsubtractor(a,b,diff,borr);
+Program to design a half adder and half subtractor circuit and verify its truth table in quartus using Verilog programming.
+PROGRAM FOR HALF ADDER
+module Halfadder(a,b,sum,carry);
+input a,b;
+output sum,carry;
+assign sum = (a ^ b);
+assign carry = (a & b);
+endmodule

+PROGRAM FOR HALF SUBTRACTOR
+module Halfsubtractor(a,b,diff,borr);
 input a,b;
 output diff,borr;